andyyu2004/bit/README.md

 Currently implements the following commands with a subset of the same options as git.

+- bit init
--   bit init,
+- bit add
--   bit add,
+- bit branch
--   bit commit,
+- bit commit
--   bit hash-object,
+- bit hash-object
--   bit cat-file,
+- bit cat-file
--   bit log,
+- bit log
--   bit ls-files,
+- bit ls-files
--   bit commit-tree,
+- bit commit-tree
--   bit config,
+- bit config
--   bit write-tree,
+- bit write-tree

 Run commands and subcommands with the `--help` flag to see all available options.